jackdbd/http-response-headers-for-web-security/slides/caching.md

 Caching is **not just** `Cache-Control`, but also `ETag`, `Vary`, etc.

-A misconfiguration of one or more headers that influence caching can lead to [web cache poisoning](https://portswigger.net/web-security/web-cache-poisoning).
+A misconfiguration of caching headers can leave you vulnerable to [web cache poisoning](https://portswigger.net/web-security/web-cache-poisoning).

 Think about an appropriate caching policy for <span class="color:accent">each page</span> and <span class="color:accent">each resource</span> of your application.